viirya/spark-sql-perf/README.md

     bin/gen-tpcds-data --dsdgenLocation /path/to/dsdgen/tools --dataLocation /path/to/location/for/generated/data --scaleFactor [1/10/100...]

-There are some parameters for `gen-tpcds-data`.
+The parameter `scaleFactor` specifies the scale of generated data in GB.
+There are other parameters for `gen-tpcds-data`.
 For details, please look at the codes.

 ### Run TPC-DS queries

 Run with default Spark package.

     bin/run-tpcds --dataLocation /path/to/location/for/generated/data --queries q64,q28 --externalTable [true|false]

+When `externalTable` is set to `true`, the metastore tables required for the queries will be created.
+If it is set to `false`, temporary views will be used for the queries.

 Run with local Spark binary.